bcpxqz/node-hbase-docs/src/md/api/table.md

 })
 ```

+## API: table.delete

-## Drop an existing table
+Drop an existing table.

 ```javascript
 myTable.delete(callback);
 ```

-Callback is optional and receives two arguments, an error object if any and a boolean indicating whether the table was removed/disabled or not.
+The callback argument is optional and receives two arguments, an error object if any and a boolean value indicating whether the table was removed/disabled or not.

 ```javascript
 hbase()